Linden Hall, Residence Life Office

 Miller Hall – Miller Hall is a modern residence hall that offers 24 residential spaces for upperclassmen.
 Located in the lower part of the campus, it offers a comfortable common area, a large kitchen, and a very modern and contemporary feel.

 Oak Hall – Brand new to Becker College, Oak Hall is located on Martson Way across from the Weller Academic Center.
 Oak offers 16 co-ed room spaces for both first year and transfer students.
-The building also offers a beautiful full kitchen in the 1st floor common room and hardwood floors in all rooms.
+The building also offers a beautiful kitchenette area including a sink, microwave and community refrigerator in the 1st floor common room with hardwood floors in all rooms.

 Spruce Hall – Spruce Hall is the newest addition to the Becker residential community.
 Spruce Hall is an apartment style residence hall for 65 upperclassmen students.
 Spruce is located on Fruit Street near Cedar Hall and the Design Building.
 Spruce Hall is a Gender Inclusive Residence Hall.

 Willow Hall – Willow Hall has given upperclassmen apartment-style living on campus since 2006.
 This year, each room in the apartment unit will be furnished with beds, dressers, and desks.
 The large brick building, located across the street from the Boutin Student Center, houses 96 students in 3-bedroom apartments.
 A front court yard opens up onto Cedar Street.
 Willow Hall is a Gender Inclusive Residence Hall.